salilab/imp/doc/manual/code_conventions.md

 ==================

-To ensure code consistency and readability, certain conventions must be adhered to when writing code for IMP.
+To ensure code consistency and readability, certain conventions must be adhered to when writing code for %IMP.
 Some of these conventions are automatically checked for by source control before allowing a new commit, and can also be checked yourself in new code by running [check_standards.py](#devguide_check_standards).